Accounting Professor and Former FBI Special Agent Kerry Myers Provides Security for Relief Trip to Puerto Rico

 By Keith Morelli

 Seems a bit unusual, but not so for Kerry Myers.
-The clinical professor who teaches forensic accounting and business law is a former FBI agent who is authorized to carry a firearm in Puerto Rico.
+The instructor who teaches forensic accounting and business law is a former FBI agent who is authorized to carry a firearm in Puerto Rico.
 So, he volunteered to undertake the 12-hour job of security for the Nov.
 16 trip.

 "Approximately 20 volunteers took a chartered jet loaded with 200 generators, water filtration systems, medical supplies and pharmaceuticals to the western end of Puerto Rico," Myers said.
 "I was requested to provide security for the flight and the ground team."